rishik-ranjan/p3_collab-compet/Report.md

 In our approach we are doing 3 updates at a gap of 4 time steps.

 ## Plot of Rewards
-The model was able to solve the task in YYY episodes
+The model was able to solve the task in 2998 episodes

-Environment solved in XXX episodes!
-Average Score: ZZZ
+Environment solved in 2998 episodes!
+Average Score: 0.505

 ![picture](result.png)